- Code ECHI3009

 This course analyzes historical major economic, political, and social changes in the world economy.
-These include factors contributing to increases in economics performance, changes in the form of government, technological change (including industrialization), and episodes of integration and disintegration of the global economy.
-Emphasis is on institutional changes in how societies organize economic and political activities as well as on variation in development among geographic regions.
+These include factors contributing to increases in economic performance, changes in the form of government, technological change (including industrialization), and episodes of integration and disintegration of the global economy.
+Emphasis is on institutional changes in how societies organize economic and political activities and variation in development among geographic regions.

 Upon successful completion, students will have the knowledge and skills to:

 - demonstrate an understanding of the various mechanisms by which economies develop

 - apply economic theory and analysis to historical and contemporary episodes of economic growth

 - critically assess academic articles in economic journals and reports, and those from other disciplines

 - write well-structured, coherent, and concise essays that synthesise and critically analyse economic ideas